nbcormier/adp-hackathon/README.md

 The News API was straightforward, so I began to layout my application.
 I used this challenge as an opportunity to work with the [Clarity Design System](https://vmware.github.io/clarity/) for the first time.
 After the application was scaffolded out and I was consuming the news content, I started to incorporate the Aylien language processing API.
 I met my second road block.

 Even though I had succeeded in making API calls from Postman, I could not make Aylien API calls from my app.
 The Aylien API does not support CORS, with no 'Access-Control-Allow-Origin' header present in their implementation.
 I could not find a workaround suitable in the context of this challenge.
+Due to this issue, I attempted to find another suitable replacement.

+Although more limited in capabilities, I decided to use the [Cloudmersive](https://api.cloudmersive.com/) API.
+This API does not provide sentiment analysis, so instead of a full fledged sentiment anlaysis, I had to settle for simple entity extraction.
+Therefore, the app fell short of the intended usage, but does at least have some form of intelligent text parsing.

+In the end, even though I didn't achieve the original concept to the fullest extent, I still think the application is compelling and engaging to use.
+It serves as a good foundation for further exploration and development.

 ### Roadblocks and Challenges
 - Coming up with a compelling application concept
 - Twitter API not (easily) supporting a core use case
 - After successful Postman testing, Aylien API could not be used from within app code due to CORS
+- Sentiment analysis had to removed for the scope of this challenge (substitute entity 'parsing')

 ## Technical Details